tom6931/PSSS/README.md

 # Obtaining the contigs for a SRA accessions

 Pebblescout and Sourmash return a list of accessions and scores for how well those accessions matched the query.
 The JGI has assembled contigs based on SRA reads.
 These contigs can be used to better understand the contents of the SRA runs through alignments.
-FIXME

 # Aligning with ElasticBLAST